Positive life changes cause positive neural changes altering the brain's circuitry to lead in further positive changes creating an upward spiral.

-Alex Korb says "the brain circuits that help us to plan, solve problems and make decisions are the same ones that lead to worrying and the circuits that keep us out of danger are the same circuits that cause anxiety."
-So it is not possible to eliminate or suppress those circuits because they are a necessary part of life.
+Alex Korb says "the brain circuits that help us to plan, solve problems and make decisions are the same ones that lead to worrying.
+The brain circuits that keep us out of danger are the same circuits that cause anxiety."
+It is not possible to eliminate or suppress those circuits because they are a necessary part of life.
 Worry and anxiety are distinct but related you can have one without the other.
-In essence worrying is thinking about a problem whereas anxiety is feeling it.
+In essence worrying is thinking about a problem whereas anxiety is feeling the problem.

 Awareness of worry and anxiety can help to suppress it.
 Just being aware of the following feelings can help reduce its impact: